sallycole/gorillatasks/README.md

 Key features demonstrated in the screenshots:
 1. Dashboard with progress tracking
 2. Curriculum creation interface
-3. Task management system
+3. Task editing interface
-4. Weekly goal visualization
+4. Curriculum browsing and sorting interface
-5. Archive view of completed curriculums
+5. Archive view of active enrollments and finished enrollments
+6. Progress report for each enrollment

 ## Future Roadmap